Johnesan/Churchplus-Records-App/README.md

 # Churchplus-Records-App
-A sample app that performs CRUD operation to store records in an SQlite database.
-The app also calls a youtube API to display and watch videos from a channel.
+This is a sample xamarin.forms app that performs CRUD operation, stores data on local SQlite and calls youtube API to fetch videos from a channel.